Purdue-CS193/homework-0-tanya-saxena1/index.md

 ### Favorite Things About CS193
 - **No** exams
 - Learning more about programming
-- Help with CS Tools
+- Help with CS tools

 [Link](url) and ![Image](src)